Bilateral Economic Relations

 8. Investment

 (b) Indian major companies are also making a mark in the Israeli innovation ecosystem.
 Tata Group, Wipro, Sun Pharma, Reliance Industries, L&T Technology services are some of the major Indian firms that have made notable investments in Israeli startups directly or indirectly through venture capital firms or academic institutions.
 In March 2021, Indian Oil Corporation Limited launched a JV with Israel’s Phinergy to manufacture aluminium-air battery systems in India and promote green mobility through the development of fuel cells and indigenous hydrogen storage solutions.
 In March 2022, Ola Electric invested US$ 5 million in an Israeli battery technology company StoreDot specializing in extremely fast charging technology, as part of its plans to manufacture advanced chemistry cells/new energy systems in India.
+In February 2024, Indian Oil increased its stake in Phinergy with fresh investment thereby bringing its total investment in the Israeli company to $25 million.
+In June 2024, Sun Pharmaceutical Industries announced the complete merger of Israel’s Taro Pharmaceutical Industries Ltd. with its subsidiary, making the Israeli company wholly-owned by Sun Pharma.

 Cooperation in Agriculture and Water Technologies: